will-gant/contributor-tenure/README.md

 # Git Former Contributor Commit Days Calculator

 Hacked together bash script to calculate contributor turnover on git projects.
-Takes the dates of the first and last commits by each ex-contributor to a git repo (anyone who hasn't committed in the last 90 days).
+Generates a CSV file with the dates of the first and last commits by each ex-contributor to a git repo (anyone who hasn't committed in the last 90 days), along with the difference between those dates in days.
+Also outputs an overall average for the repo.

 ## Prerequisites
 * Bash 4.0.0 or later